Editorial advisory

 Water Verdict

-Camas County receives a poor water quality assessment with a grade of F and a score of 13.4 out of 100.
+Camas County, Idaho receives a poor water quality assessment with a grade of F and a score of 13.4 out of 100.
 The water supply has documented quality issues.
 Residents are strongly encouraged to use filtered or bottled water for drinking and to stay informed about utility improvement plans.
+Separately, EPA ATTAINS assessments cover 353 water bodies in the county's watershed, with 36.5% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.
+At the most recent USGS reading, local streamflow was below its historical mean at 8.2% — worth watching in drier seasons.

 Violation Context

-Camas County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Camas County, Idaho show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 226.8 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 5,148 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance